mgrainger87/GenerativeCompilation/README.md

 	- In particular, tools like static analyzers and fuzzers could be used for verification.
 - **Variance Determination**: Only one solution was generated for each problem.
 It would be interesting to generate multiple solutions for the same problem and evaluate the level of variance in the assembly produced and its resulting performance.
 - **Prompt engineering:** With the prompts used here, GPT-4 struggled to reason correctly about more complex code, particularly code with nested loops and with properly saving and restoring register state when making function calls.
 It also sometimes struggled to identify and correct more subtle mistakes in the assembly it generated.
-	- Encouraging the LLM to use chain-of-thought prompting[^1], possibly across multiple interactions, may lead to better reasoning and fewer errors.
+	- Encouraging the LLM to use chain-of-thought prompting [3], possibly across multiple interactions, may lead to better reasoning and fewer errors.
 In particular, it would be interesting to ask the LLM to split more complex code into smaller chunks.
 	- One technique commonly used in debugging is tracing through the code with test inputs.
 It would be interesting to create prompts that encourage the LLM to test its generated code.
 For example, we could use the Persona pattern to ask the LLM to act as a virtual machine that executes assembly instructions.
 	- Generating multiple different implementations for the same source code, then asking the LLM to evaluate them, combining them into an ultimate "best" answer.
+	- Providing "hints" to the LLM, asking it to perform various optimization techniques by name and profiling the resulting assembly.
 - **Additional optimization techniques:** Improved prompt engineering may make it feasible to attempt more complex optimizations like function inlining.
-- **Performance dimensions**: This project measured CPU performance only.
+- **Performance dimensions:** This project measured CPU performance only.
 Other performance characteristics, like code size and memory usage, could also be measured.
 More complex problems could also be evaluated against disk I/O activity.
+- **Other languages:** This approach could be applied to programming languages that are usually interpreted, not compiled.
+It could also be applied to translate pseudocode directly into machine-executable instructions.
+- **Use of intermediate representations:** Compilers work in stages and generate intermediate artifacts (e.g., abstract syntax trees) along the way.
+It would be interesting to explore how effective LLMs are at generating those intermediate representations, and if using them improves the quality of the assembly generated.

 From an implementation perspective:
 - **API integration:** The project could be integrated with the OpenAI API to fully automate the generation of solutions.
 This requires adding the ability to identify runtime crashes and hangs and provide feedback to the LLM, which was done manually for this project.
 It would be straightforward to test the LLM-generated code with a debugger attached and to provide the debugger output to the LLM.